Frazz by Jef Mallett for February 27, 2016

 14. Missing large

-wellis1947 Premium Member about 8 years ago
+wellis1947 Premium Member over 8 years ago

 Global Warming is a universally accepted scientific fact.
 Why don’t you argue about whether the world is flat?
 At least that would be cute.